cheins48/Engineering_4_Notebook/README.md

 # Engineering_4_Notebook

+<details><summary>Calculator</summary>
 ### Calculator

 ### Assignment Description

-In this assignment i had to make a calculator in python.
+In this assignment we were tasked with creating a program that can succsessfully solve math problems like a calculator.
+In fact, I'm pretty sure I created a calculator.

 ### Evidence